postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/testing-an-api.md

     url: "/docs/integrations/ci-integrations/"
 ---

 Testing is a critical part of the API development process.
-You can create a collection that contains your API tests and link it to a specific versions of your API.
+You can create a collection that contains your API tests and link it to a specific version of your API.
 You can also integrate your API with supported Continuous Integration (CI) tools.

 * [Adding tests](#adding-tests)
 * [Adding CI integration](#adding-ci-integration)